jschnall/ParticleDemo/README.md

+A quick dirty port of my particle engine project over to Kotlin Multiplatform.
+It includes a custom Quadtree for polygon collision detection.
+I also had to create a custom SortedSet to replcae the one Java provides.
+Since mine uses a Treap based approach instead of a red black tree, it doesn't perform quite as efficiently, but maybe someone will find it useful.

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.